5jt/dyalog-cookbook/manuscript/Z09_aplcores.md

 The interpreter checks WS integrity every now and then; how often can be influenced by setting certain debug flags; see "The APL Command Line" in the documentation for details.
 Be warned that...

 * the `-DW` flag slows an application down _extremely_ even on very fast machines.
-* `-Dc` and `-Dw` slow the interpreter down in any case, but the effect depends on the workspace size.
+* `-Dc` and `-Dw` slows the interpreter down in any case, but the effect depends on the workspace size.
 You might not notice anything at all with, say, maxws=64MB but you will notice a delay with maxws=2GB.

 When the interpreter finds that the WS is damaged it will create a dump file called "aplcore" and exit in order to prevent your application from producing (or storing) incorrect results.